svalinn/DAGMC/doc/usersguide/get_install.rst

 Post Install
 ~~~~~~~~~~~~~~

-Having installed all the prerequisite tools, namely Cubit, CGM, HDF5, and MOAB, the user
+Having installed all the prerequisite tools, HDF5, and MOAB, the user
 must ensure that the system has access to the libraries and programs that have been built.
 Therefore modify the $PATH and $LD_LIBRARY_PATH environments accordingly:
 ::